Waffleboy/diary-bot/README.md

  - MY_EMAIL_PASSWORD
  - EMAIL_TO_SEND_TO

+2) Replace the userNotAuthorised() function with your own telegram handle.
+Then, simply run the bot using python diarybot.py (alternatively, deploy to heroku)

-2) Simply run the bot, (Replace the userNotAuthorised() function with your own telegram handle) and use /log <whatever you wanna say here> and thats it.
+3) In telegram to the bot, /log <whatever you wanna say here> and thats it.

 ## Future Work
 This was a very quick script, so currently it only does the job of sending the text via email to the specified email address.